 The concept of the belly of the whale is found in mythology around the world - what happens when we confront our fears and come face to face with the power and momentum of things we seemingly can’t change?

-Original equipment idea: Tina Koch and Stefano Di Renzo
+Equipment Design Tina Koch of Ockham’s Razor and Stefano di Renzo

 Duration: approx. 40 mins

 Audience: suitable for all ages, medium scale

 Showtime: suitable for day or nighttime performance

 Technical: We need a flat and even surface (no slope) of 10m width x 7m depth

 Belly of the Whale is commissioned by Without Walls, Stockton International Riverside Festival, Greenwich+Docklands International Festival, Out There International Festival of Circus & Street Arts, Norfolk & Norwich Festival, Lift Off!
 The opening weekend of Wiltshire Creative - Salisbury, Circulate, Stratford Circus Arts Centre and Basingstoke Festival.

 To hold - to possess, to control, to rule, to detain, to grasp, to protect, to foster, to cherish, to keep watch over; to continue in existence or action; to keep back from action.